faranalytics/socketnaut/examples/hello_world_tsx/README.md

-# *An instance of Hello, World! using the TypeScript Execute Loader*
+# *An Instance of Hello, World!
+Using the TypeScript Execute Loader*

 ## Introduction